White Collar Crimes Lawyers

 White collar crimes are generally financial in nature and nonviolent.
 They typically come about when an individual commits fraud, theft, or deception against the public, an organization, or another individual.
 Common white collar crimes accusations include charges of embezzlement, fraud, identity theft, and more.
 The penalties for these types of crimes include expensive fines, a ruined reputation, loss of employment and future employment opportunities, a destroyed business, and extensive jail time.

-At Mansour Law, our white collar crimes lawyers in Farmington Hills are highly skilled and experienced in this complex area of law.
+At Mansour Law, our white collar crimes lawyers are highly skilled and experienced in this complex area of law.
 We can provide you with effective, personalized, and compassionate representation while ensuring your rights are protected all throughout the legal process.
 Our attorneys will be right alongside you every step of the way to guide you, answer your questions, and address any concerns you may have.
 You can count on us to help you resolve this matter in a timely and professional manner.

 Fighting for Your Freedom